O-rensa/esp_practice/sixth_project/README.md

 # _Sample project_
+## Learning how to use ESP32 dual core property to run 2 Tasks
 (See the README.md file in the upper level 'examples' directory for more information about examples.)

 This is the simplest buildable example.
 The example is used by command `idf.py create-project`